Ji-Hwan Bae Preview, Player Props: Pirates vs. Brewers

 Ji-Hwan Bae At The Plate

-- In 38.6% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (10.8%).
+- In 38.1% of his games this year, he has scored at least once.
+And he's had nine games with multiple runs (10.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.